Skip to main content

 PlanActMulti-step tasks with a known structureExplicit plan list, cursor advances on success

-ReflexionTasks requiring grounded self-critiqueActor drafts, critic evaluates, loop until grounded
+ReflexionTasks requiring grounded self-critiqueActor drafts, critic (a step-level validator that can allow, stop, or retry) evaluates, loop until grounded

 Pattern overview